International move to Krabi

-In this case, you have to contact the hotel directly to ask their best offer.
-Many hotels offer substantial discounts on their standard price lists for the long stays, but these are not official and vary according to the season.
+In this case, you have to contact the hotel directly to ask for their best offer.
+Many hotels offer substantial discounts on their standard price-lists for the long stays, but these are not official and vary according to the season.
 There are also some stations which offer ” apartments with services”, which give more space than the hotel room so averages that a cooking, but with the complete service of the hotel.

 Remark: it is almost impossible to obtain monthly or long-term offers in a hotel situated in the center during the months of high season from December till February.
 Hotels are generally reserved and complete with short-term customers paying the full price

 Learn the Thai: the difficulty of the language

 The biggest problem which you can meet to Krabi is the language barrier.

 Most of the expatriates try to learn a little basic vocabulary, as to command a meal or a drink – and it is maybe all which you need, especially if you have a Thai partner who helps you.
 But in other situations as works in your house, purchase of electronics in the city of Krabi, even by having Thai friends – you can notice that your lack of vocabulary and of Connaissance Thai leaves you in trouble.
 English is little practiced and by fewer people here than in almost all other tourist regions of Thailand.

 Then, to take a course in Thai to know the main part can turn out to be a good thing and resign to speak English with gestures most of the time.
 Even if you speak fluently the Thai, if you move towards another part of Thailand, in particular the plains of the North and the center, you will find a local dialect impenetrable.
 However, most of the inhabitants of Krabi speak the central Thai, but with a strong accent of the South.